Obama tells Democrats how to win midterms in first White House return in five years

 “But nothing made me prouder than providing better health care and more protections to millions of people across this country,” he said.

-Mr Obama’s return to commemorate the health care law that Mr Biden called at the time of its signing in 2010 a “big f--king deal,” something Mr Obama alluded to in his remarks, also highlighted how Mr Biden finds himself in a parallel position to his predecessor.
+Mr Obama’s return to commemorate the health care law that Mr Biden called at the time of its signing in 2010 a “big f***ing deal,” something Mr Obama alluded to in his remarks, also highlighted how Mr Biden finds himself in a parallel position to his predecessor.

 “To get the bill passed, we had to make compromises,” he said.
 “We didn’t get everything we wanted.
 That wasn’t a reason not to do it.
 If you can get millions of people health coverage and better protection, it is to quote a famous American, a ‘pretty big deal.’”